 There are only 33 degrees to be had, hinted at in the Wikipedia page.
 I don’t know enough about Freemasonry to judge what it means to attain the 32nd degree, however.
 I assume most lodges in small towns are way down in the degrees.
 To achieve 32nd degree in Montana must be significant.

 Here is the problem I face, the reason I am just clearing the platter here: With genealogy, it is one lead after another after another, each a little more obscure than the one before.
 If I were good at it, I might be able to trace Dennis Washington back to the original Ball line that gave us George and siblings.
 But I am not good at it.
 I don’t have the necessary sideways vision that comes with years of practice.
 I leave that to any others who are interested in this self-made man who arose from humble origins and took a bulldozer and turned it into billions.

 And I want to close on a positive note: Dennis Washington has a stadium named after him in Missoula, Montana, where the University of Montana Grizzlies play.
 He’s been featured for his charitable work, and has been generous with many causes.
-He is not a bad person, and I am not putting demon horns on him.
+Often enough, for wealthy people, that is merely a way of buying silence and respect, but let’s not be totally cynical here.
+I am not putting demon horns on him.
 He is, I suspect, merely shrouded, his bloodline far more in his favor that his abilities.
 I thank him for all of the good deeds he has done with that fortune, self-made or handed down.
 I will remain forever curious about his real origins and the real reasons for his success.

 PS: You can bet this piece is saved now.
 On paper.

 PPS: Here are the comments that were deleted with the original piece.